 Frequently Asked Questions

-Is Parmesan Couscous Mix Keto Friendly?
+Is Parmesan Couscous Mix Suitable For A Keto Diet?

-Is Pearl Couscous Keto Friendly?
+Is Pearl Couscous Suitable For A Keto Diet?

-For those questioning is pearl couscous keto friendly, we regret to inform you that at about 20 grams of net carbs per half cup serving, pearl couscous is not ketogenic.
+We regret to inform you that at about 20 grams of net carbs per half cup serving, pearl couscous is not ketogenic.

 Unfortunately, no–the commonly added spices, butter, and vegetables are not the issue–it is the couscous itself that has a high carb content so you would have to substitute the couscous itself, meaning that couscous is far from ketogenic.
 We recommend that you opt for shirataki konjac noodles, vegetable noodles, or roasted vegetables instead to lower the carb intake and maintain ketosis.